jrzaurin/infinitoml/_posts/2021-02-18-pytorch-widedeep_iii.md

 <p>To start with, as always, just install the package:</p>
 <div class="highlight"><pre><span></span><span class="n">pip</span> <span class="n">install</span> <span class="n">pytorch</span><span class="o">-</span><span class="n">widedeep</span>
 </pre></div>
-<p>This will install <code>v0.4.8</code>, hopefully the last beta version (check the repo or this <a href="https://jrzaurin.github.io/infinitoml/2020/12/06/pytorch-widedeep.html">post</a> for a caveat in the installation if you are using Mac, python 3.8 or pytorch 1.7+).
+<p>This will install <code>v0.4.8</code>, hopefully the last beta version*.
 Code-wise I think this could be already <code>v1</code>, but before that I want to try it in a few more datasets and select good default values.
 In addition, I also intend to implement other algorithms, in particular <a href="https://arxiv.org/abs/1908.07442">TabNet</a> [1], for which a very nice <a href="https://github.com/dreamquark-ai/tabnet">implementation</a> already exists.</p>
 <p>Moving on, and as I mentioned earlier, <code>pytorch-widedeep</code>'s main goal is to facilitate the combination of images and text with tabular data via wide and deep models.
 To that aim, <a href="https://pytorch-widedeep.readthedocs.io/en/latest/model_components.html">wide and deep models</a> can be built with up to four model components: <code>wide</code>, <code>deeptabular</code>, <code>deeptext</code> and <code>deepimage</code>, that will take care of the different types of input datasets ("standard" tabular, i.e. numerical and categorical features, text and images).
 This post focuses only on the so-called <code>deeptabular</code> component, and the 3 different models available in this library that can be used to build that component.
 Nonetheless, and for completion, I will briefly describe the remaining components first.</p>
 <p>The <code>wide</code> component of a wide and deep model is simply a liner model, and in <code>pytorch-widedeep</code> such model can be created via the <code>Wide</code> class.
 In the case of the <code>deeptext</code> component, <code>pytorch-widedeep</code> offers one model, available via the <code>DeepText</code> class. <code>DeepText</code> builds a simple stack of LSTMs, i.e. a standard DL text classifier or regressor, with flexibility regarding the use of pre-trained word embeddings, of a Fully Connected Head (FC-Head), etc. For the <code>deepimage</code> component, <code>pytorch-widedeep</code> includes two alternatives: a pre-trained Resnet model or a "standard" stack of CNNs to be trained from scratch.
 The two are available via the <code>DeepImage</code> class which, as in the case of <code>DeepText</code>, offers some flexibility when building the architecture.</p>
 <p>To clarify the use of the term "<em>model</em>" and Wide and Deep "<em>model component</em>" (in case there is some confusion), let's have a look to the following code:</p>